jazzband/Watson/README.rst

 merge
 ~~~~~

-Perform a merge of the frame file, with a conflicting frames file.
+Perform a merge of the existing frames with a conflicting frames file.

 When storing the frames on a file hosting service, there is the
-possibility that the frame file goes out-of-sync due to one or more of the
+possibility that the frame file goes out-of-sync due to one or
-connected clients going offline.
-This can cause the frames to diverge.
+more of the connected clients going offline.
+This can cause the

-If the ``--force`` command is not specified, only the statistics of the
+frames to diverge.

-merge will be shown, and the merge will not be performed.
+If the `--force` command is specified, the merge operation

-The argument ``FRAMES_WITH_CONFLICT`` is a path to the the conflicting
+will automatically be performed.

-``frames`` file.
+The only argument is a path to the the conflicting `frames` file.

 Merge will output statistics about the merge operation.